Tesco Venture Brands: Expansion of Business

 Venture brands can also be seen as a strategy for business expansion.
 By creating a brand that is independent to the retailer, in terms of brand, can become a tool to target specific customer groups that do not favour the Tesco brand.
 This strategy may be explained by the various meat adulteration scandals associated with the Tesco brand.
 If the venture brands are successful and manage to attract a loyal customer base, this may give Tesco an advantage over competitors such as Waitrose and Sainsbury's.
 As the venture brands are managed by Tesco, the retailer will have the power to restrict sales of such venture branded products in Tesco stores.

 Movement into Premium Market

-From 2008 to 2014 Tesco has been extremely active the sale of their premium range of products.
+From 2008 to 2014 Tesco has been extremely active in the sale of their premium range of products.
 Relaunched in 2013, Tesco Finest is the retailer's most premium range of private label products.
 From this it can be seen that Tesco has experienced success with this area of the market and according to Kantar Worldpanel, Tesco Finest range "is now the fastest growing premium brand in the market".
 It can be viewed that Tesco is attempting to break into the premium products market through the use of venture brands marketed as high quality brands that do not carry the retailer name.
 By creating venture brands, it can be seen that Tesco is attempting to appeal to customers who are deterred by unbranded products.
 Tesco stated in its 2012 annual report "to be a creator of highly valued brands".